Richard Pace (planter): Warning Jamestown

-In April 1622, in the aftermath of the 1622 Powahatan attack on Jamestown, the Council in Virginia wrote to the London Company giving news of the disaster.
-That letter gives few details of the attack and does not mention warnings, though it does say that the Indians had attempted "...to haue Swept vs away at once through owte the whole lande, had it nott plesed god of his abundant mercy to prevent them in many places."
+In April 1622, in the aftermath of the 1622 Powhatan attack on Jamestown, the Council in Virginia wrote to the London Company giving news of the disaster.
+That letter gives few details of the attack and does not mention warnings, though it does say that the Indians had attempted "to haue Swept vs away at once through owte the whole lande, had it nott plesed god of his abundant mercy to prevent them in many places."

-George Sandys, Treasurer in Virginia, also wrote a letter to England about the attack and its consequences, and evidently went into much more detail.
+George Sandys, Treasurer in Virginia, also wrote a letter to England about the attack and its consequences and evidently went into much more detail.

 Sandys's letter was apparently the original source of the story of the Indian who warned Richard Pace.
-According to the story, a Powahatan youth living in the household of Richard Pace had been instructed to kill Pace and his family in conjunction with a planned attack on the colony.
+According to the story, a Powhatan youth living in the household of Richard Pace had been instructed to kill Pace and his family in conjunction with a planned attack on the colony.
 The youth instead warned Pace of the impending attack.
 After securing his household, Pace rowed across the James River to warn James City.

 Though directed to the London Company, Sandys's account of the massacre seems to have been widely read and gossiped about in England, perhaps due to the efforts of professional correspondents such as Nathaniel Butter, John Pory (a former Secretary of the Virginia Colony), and the Rev. Joseph Mead—all of whom knew and corresponded with each other and with a wide range of newsworthy persons.
 A letter received by Joseph Mead in July 1622 refers to the massacre, and mentions "an Indian boy" warning a colonist: